verisurf/verisurf-api/documentation/inspect_object_info.md

 - **response** — default wrapper for all API responses
     - 'command_received' — echos command sent to API

-    - 'commands' — contains elements describing all possible API commands
+- **data** — default wrapper for all secondary data API responses
+    - 'inspect_planobjectinfo' — container for object information

 ***

 ## Errors
-- **None**
+- **406** — Missing parameter "id" in request